-Okay, so it sounds like we are advising you to ‘use’ your family to get a job.
+This does not necessarily mean that you would be ‘using’ your family members or riding on their coat tails to get a job, this is simply about tapping into your existing network of connections and exploring your options wisely.
 More than likely, your family will be happy that you value their experience enough to come to them for career advice.
 If your parents or bothers/sisters are working, it’s a great idea to ask them about their jobs in detail, what their position description entails, what their hours are like, what other jobs lead to their current position etc. You can live vicariously through them.
-If any of the jobs excite you, ask them about vacancies opening and ask if they would be able to introduce you to their colleagues.
+If any of the jobs excite you, ask them about relevant vacancies opening and if they may be able to invite you to a company networking event.

 It is extremely common that you will find brothers and sisters working in the same space, as well as parents and their adult children.
 Employers like to hire people who have been recommended to them, and in most cases, people are happy to recommend their families for roles in the same organisation as them.
 However, in some organisations, two family members are not allowed to work in the same department or be situated too close to each other in the work place.
 It’s also often the case that a family member cannot be your supervisor.
-If you are interested in working with someone in your family, it’s important not to show any favouritism towards them in the work place or to bully them and make fun of their mistakes.
+If you are interested in working in the same company as someone in your family, it’s important not to show any favouritism towards them in the work place or to treat them any different to other colleagues.

 #2 Interview the most successful person you know

 Similar to the above point, do you have a ridiculously wealthy uncle who started a business at 14?
 Do you have a friend who is the CEO of a global organisation?
 Think of the most successful person you know.
 They don’t necessarily have to be the richest, they just have to be someone who has achieved the same things that you dream to achieve in your career.